Case Studies

 A B2B SaaS priced at a premium level was struggling to expand into the lower end of their target customer segment.
 The target customers would most likely choose nothing than commit to the premium SaaS price.

-The incoming CEO asked Through Consulting to revise the pricing the lower end.
-Through Consulting ran the current model through their value-to-price methodology visualizing just how out of reach the premium tier was for many of theses customers.
+The incoming CEO asked us to revise the pricing the lower end.
+We ran their current model through our value-to-price visualization to illustrate just how far out of reach the premium tier was for many of these smaller customers.

-Through then identified an unbundling strategy make the pricing more approachable on the low end while maintaining the perception of value at the higher end of the segments.
+We then identified an unbundling strategy to make the pricing more approachable on the low end while maintaining the premium perception at the high end.

 A B2B SaaS company realized his pricing was a not working – he was winning deals but the margins were hurting growth and often times engagements came with operational gotchas dragging the organization down.
 Faced with a high-stakes make-or-break client opportunity the CRO recognized the same playbook would result in a dramatic underpricing and possibly long-term challenges for the company.

-They reached out to Through Consulting to help them price this significant opportunity.
+They reached out to us to help price this significant opportunity.
 The goal was to build a pricing structure that worked for the prospect and the CRO’s company could secure their margins.

 The engagement started with client discovery with all key stakeholders in the prospects company where additional areas of customer benefit were uncovered and quantified – totaling millions of incremental revenue and hundreds of thousands of operational savings – setting the CRO’s company value in a whole new context.